 And he started getting arrested.

 First he was caught breaking into a school, then he was with a friend shoplifting at the mall.
 Things escalated when he got caught stealing a car.

-“Real pretty girl at school, stole her dad’s car out of the driveway and wanted Philip to drive it and of course he hit a car and he ran,” his mother remembered.
+“Real pretty girl at school, stole her dad’s car out of the driveway and wanted Thomas to drive it and of course he hit a car and he ran,” his mother remembered.

 “He had somebody to take him where he needed to go, who made sure he did his school work,” she said.
 “They were able to talk to him and he listened to them, he didn’t want to always listen to me.
 You know that’s the way it is, they’re mean to the ones they love.”

-Now, Philip has a job, a girlfriend and is about to earn his G.E.D.
+Now, Thomas has a job, a girlfriend and is about to earn his G.E.D.

 “I’m very proud of him, I’ve got my son back, he’s just totally turned around.
 And I pretty much credit that to Redeploy,” Cynthia said.

 In October, the Redeploy program in Rockford shut down.
 And this program, beloved by all, is disappearing across the state.